stakater/stakater-docs/docs/content/sre/multi-tenant-operator/usecases/integrationconfig.md

 namespace/stakater-test created
 ```

-Tenant Operator will also disallow all users which are not tenant owners to perform CRUD operations on namespaces.
+MTO will also disallow all users which are not tenant owners to perform CRUD operations on namespaces.
 This will also prevent Service Accounts from performing CRUD operations.

-If Bill wants Tenant Operator to ignore Service Accounts, than Bill would simply have to add them in IntegrationConfig:
+If Bill wants MTO to ignore Service Accounts, then he would simply have to add them in the IntegrationConfig:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1